I Pass The CMA Exam!

 If you studied finance in college, you’ll find it easier to study and solve the questions.

-C. Decision Analysis (20%): Most complex in Part 2
+C. Business Decision Analysis (20%): Most complex in Part 2

 Cost/profit/volume analysis, pricing, and margin setting methods.
 Focuses on operational efficiencies.

-D. Risk Management (10%): Small topic, theoretical
+D. Enterprise Risk Management (10%): Small topic, theoretical

 There is only one chapter, focusing on types of risks and mitigating and preventing risks.

-E. Investment Decisions (15%): Calculation intensive
+E. Capital Investment Decisions (15%): Calculation intensive

 The classic Net Present Value and Internal Rate of Return in investment decision making.